GRCDEV/ArduSim/help/usage.md

     * *UAVPROTOCOL*.
 Protocol to be deployed.
     * *UAVSPEED*.
 Maximum planned speed of the multicopter.
 * Optional parameters when running in real UAVs:
+    * *MISSIONEND*.
+Whether to add a land or RTL command at the end of the mission if loaded from Google Earth .xml file.
+Valid values: unmodified, land, or RTL.
+    * *WAYPOINTDELAY*.
+Mission delay over each waypoint (seconds).
     * *SERIALPORT*.
 Raspberry Pi serial port the flight controller is connected to.
     * *BAUDRATE*.
 Baud rate of the serial link.
     * *BATTERYCELLS*.
 Number of cells of the LiPo battery.